-- 1. Must have successful experience in working with culturally diverse families and communities, or have otherwise demonstrated a commitment to strengthening engagement of a diverse community and skill in communicating with a diverse population. - 2.
-Successful experience in providing intervention support for students not yet meeting standards and/or expectations in academic content and/or behavior. - 3.
-Successful completion of a teacher certification program at an accredited college or university, and valid Washington state certification(s) and/or endorsement(s). - 4.
-Demonstrated elementary content knowledge. - 5.
-Ability to effectively communicate with parents, students, and staff verbally and in writing. - 6.
-Commitment to collaboration and teaming and effectiveness in working within a professional learning community. - 7.
-Skill in classroom management and ability to achieve, support, and maintain acceptable student behavior. - 8.
+- 1. Successful experience in providing intervention support for students not yet meeting standards and/or expectations in academic content and/or behavior. - 2.
+Successful completion of a teacher certification program at an accredited college or university, and valid Washington state certification(s) and/or endorsement(s). - 3.
+Demonstrated elementary content knowledge. - 4.
+Ability to effectively communicate with parents, students, and staff verbally and in writing. - 5.
+Commitment to collaboration and teaming and effectiveness in working within a professional learning community. - 6.
+Skill in classroom management and ability to achieve, support, and maintain acceptable student behavior. - 7.
 Knowledge of and ability to use appropriate and multiple assessment, instruction, and evaluation techniques.
-Knowledge of and ability to use progress monitoring assessments and data to evaluate effectiveness of instruction and inform instructional decisions. - 9.
-Knowledge of child and adolescent development and ability to apply that knowledge to selection and application of curriculum materials and instructional practices. - 10.
-Knowledge and skill in use and strategies necessary to meet diverse needs of students. - 11.
-Knowledge and skill in culturally responsive teaching and learning. - 12.
-Skill and ability to utilize technology to aid instruction, assessment and learning. - 13.
-Evidence of continuous professional learning and a commitment to participate in professional growth opportunities and self-reflection on professional practice.
+Knowledge of and ability to use progress monitoring assessments and data to evaluate effectiveness of instruction and inform instructional decisions. - 8.
+Knowledge of child and adolescent development and ability to apply that knowledge to selection and application of curriculum materials and instructional practices. - 9.
+Knowledge and skill in use and strategies necessary to meet diverse needs of students. - 10.
+Knowledge and skill in culturally responsive teaching and learning. - 11.
+Skill and ability to utilize technology to aid instruction, assessment and learning. - 12.
+Evidence of continuous professional learning and a commitment to participate in professional growth opportunities and self-reflection on professional practice. - 13.
+Any position-specific special qualifications indicated in the recruitment process.